Skip to main content

 Facts: Diakonhjemmet foundation

-The Diakonhjemmet foundation operates and develops extensive service offerings within health, care, education and research.
+The Diakonhjemmet Foundation operates and develops comprehensive services within health, care, education and research.

-- Diakonhjemmet Omsorg AS operates and develops services within care for the elderly and children/family.
+• Diakonhjemmet Omsorg AS operates and develops services within elderly care and child/family care.

-- Diakonhjemmet hospital AS is a local hospital in Oslo.
-The hospital receives patients from the entire health region within rheumatic diseases and psychopharmacology and has national expertise in rheumatology rehabilitation.
-The hospital has an extensive research activity.
-The hospital is the host institution for the REMEDY research centre.
+• Diakonhjemmet Hospital AS is a local hospital in Oslo.
+The hospital receives patients from the entire health region within rheumatic diseases and psychopharmacology and has national expertise within rheumatological rehabilitation.
+The hospital has extensive research activities.
+The hospital is the host institution for the REMEDY research center.

-- VID university of applied sciences AS has study programs and research in health and social studies, diaconate, theology and management subjects, and cultural and religious studies at all levels from bachelor to PhD.
+• VID University of Applied Sciences AS offers study programs and research within health and social sciences, diaconia, theology and management, and cultural and religious studies at all levels from bachelor to PhD.
 VID has campuses in Oslo, Bergen, Stavanger and Tromsø.

-- Fagskolen Diakonova AS is an ideal vocational school with study programs in health and care in Oslo and Bergen.
+• Diakonova AS Vocational School is a non-profit vocational school offering study programs within health and care in Oslo and Bergen.

 --